meeshkan/unmock.github.io/docs/state.md

 ---
 id: setting-state
-title: Setting the State
+title: Initializing Mocks
-sidebar_label: Setting the State
+sidebar_label: Initializing Mocks
 ---

 Once activated, Unmock will mock services according to their specifications.
 The default behavior is to serve _randomly generated valid responses_.
 For example, the snippet below will generate **either** `200` **or** `404`.